Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: METHODOLOGY

 In the second case, the initial velocity $v_0$ is still reachable from the updated final speed $v_1$, within the acceleration bounds (line~\ref{alg:bw_ax_bounds}).
 Here, the algorithm computes the average acceleration $a_{x_{\mathrm{avg}}}$ (line~\ref{alg:bw_avg_acc}) and checks whether it lies within the g-g-v envelope at both segment endpoints (lines~\ref{alg:bw_avg_acc_bounds}-\ref{alg:bw_if_avg_acc}).
 If so, $a_{x_{\mathrm{avg}}}$ is accepted (line~\ref{alg:bw_acc_avg_case}), and the algorithm continues to the next segment.

 In the final case, either $a_{x_{\mathrm{avg}}}$ is infeasible or $v_0$ is no longer reachable from $v_1$ (line~\ref{alg:bw_else}).
 The algorithm then applies the maximum deceleration $a_{x_{\min}}$, if it remains within the g-g-v envelope (line~\ref{alg:bw_if_min}), or computes the deceleration $a_{x_0}$ that brings $v_0$ to the g-g-v envelope boundary (line~\ref{alg:bw_if_max_solve}).
 Finally, the updated velocity and acceleration are stored (line~\ref{alg:bw_update}).
+The backward pass always yields a feasible solution, and overrides the requested initial velocity $v_{\mathrm{ini}}$ if it is infeasible.